AshleeHODOR/django-blog/mc1.md

 ###### 5.1. pages
 ###### 5.2. posts
 ###### 5.3. accounts

 ### 6. Create and configure a directory for templates, and subdirectories for each app.
+WHAT???

 ### 7. Create a base.html directory within your templates directory, which will serve as the parent template for all child templates within this project.
 ### 8. Create a home page.
+D
-### 9. Create an about page.
+# 9. Create an about page.
+D
 ### 10. Make sure your site is navigable, such that all pages are accessible by clicking on links.
+D
 ## Note
 ### Your home page should, at a minimum, explain the purpose of the app, while your about page can be about you or a fictional company.